Intervista

-Intervista (English: Interview) is a 1987 Italian film directed by Federico Fellini.
+Intervista (Italian for Interview) is a 1987 Italian film directed by Federico Fellini, who co-wrote the screenplay with Gianfranco Angelucci from a story by Fellini.

 Plot

-Interviewed by a Japanese TV crew for a news report on his latest film, Fellini takes the viewer behind the scenes at Cinecittà.
-A nighttime set is prepared for a sequence that Fellini defines as “the prisoner’s dream” in which his hands grope for a way out of a dark tunnel.
-With advancing age and weight, Fellini is finding it difficult to escape by simply flying away, but when he does, he contemplates Cinecittà from a great height.
+Interviewed by a Japanese television crew for a news report on his latest film, Fellini takes the viewer behind the scenes at Cinecittà.
+A nighttime set is prepared for a sequence that Fellini defines as "the prisoner's dream" in which his hands grope for a way out of a dark tunnel.
+With his advancing age and weight, Fellini is finding it difficult to escape by simply flying away, but when he does, he contemplates Cinecittà from a great height.

 The next morning, Fellini accompanies the Japanese TV crew on a brief tour of the studios.
-As they walk past absurd TV commercials in production, Fellini's casting director presents him with four young actors she's found to interpret Karl Rossmann, the leading role in the maestro's film version of Kafka's Amerika.
-Fellini introduces the Japanese to the female custodian of Cinecittà (Nadia Ottaviani) but she succeeds in putting off the interview by disappearing into the deserted backlot of Studio 5 to gather dandelions to make herbal tea.
-Meanwhile, Fellini's assistant director (Maurizio Mein) is on location with other crew members at the Casa del Passeggero, a once cheap hotel now converted into a drugstore.
+As they walk past absurd TV commercials in production, Fellini's casting director presents him with four young actors she's found to interpret Karl Rossmann, the leading role in Fellini's film version of Franz Kafka's novel Amerika.
+Fellini introduces the Japanese to the female custodian of Cinecittà, Nadia Ottaviani, but she succeeds in putting off the interview by disappearing into the deserted backlot of Studio 5 to gather dandelions to make herbal tea.
+Meanwhile, Fellini's assistant director Maurizio Mein is on location with other crew members at the Casa del Passeggero, a once cheap hotel now converted into a drugstore.
 Fellini wants to include it in his film about the first time he visited Cinecittà as a journalist in 1938 during the Fascist era.

-Past and present intermingle as Fellini interacts with his younger self played by aspiring actor, Sergio Rubini.
-After the crew reconstruct the facade of the Casa del Passeggero elsewhere in Rome, a fake tramway takes young Fellini/Rubini from America's Far West with Indian warriors on a clifftop to a herd of wild elephants off the coast of Ethiopia.
-Arriving at Cinecittà, he sets off to interview matinee idol, Katya, a character representing the actress Greta Gonda. with whom he had conducted his very first interview.
+Past and present intermingle as Fellini interacts with his younger self played by aspiring actor Sergio Rubini.
+After the crew reconstruct the facade of the Casa del Passeggero elsewhere in Rome, a fake tramway takes young Fellini/Rubini from America's Far West with Native American warriors on a clifftop to a herd of wild elephants off the coast of Ethiopia.
+Arriving at Cinecittà, he sets off to interview matinee idol, Katya, a character representing actress Greta Gonda, with whom he had conducted his very first interview.